-Caster Semenya, a South African middle-distance runner and two-time Olympic champion, saw her career and love of running imperiled when she lost a case in April against the International Association of Athletics Federations (IAAF) at the Court of Arbitration for Sport (CAS).
-At issue is the IAAF’s controversial new eligibility rules that require Ms. Semenya to lower her natural testosterone level in order to compete in international competitions over certain distances.
+Caster Semenya, a South African middle-distance runner and two-time Olympic champion, saw her career and love of running imperiled when she lost a case in April 2019 against World Athletics—formerly known as the International Association of Athletics Federations (IAAF)—at the Court of Arbitration for Sport (CAS).
+At issue is World Athletics’ controversial new eligibility rules that require Ms. Semenya to lower her natural testosterone level in order to compete in international competitions over certain distances.

 She quickly turned to Sidley for help with an appeal of the CAS ruling.
-Dr. Dorothee Schramm and David Roney of Sidley’s Geneva office achieved a quick first success in the form of temporary relief for the runner when the Federal Supreme Court of Switzerland ordered the IAAF on May 31 to immediately suspend implementation of the eligibility regulations against Ms. Semenya, and reconfirmed this order on June 12.
-This enabled Ms. Semenya, 28, to temporarily resume competition and win the 800-meter race at the Prefontaine Classic on June 30.
+Dr. Dorothee Schramm and David Roney of Sidley’s Geneva office achieved a quick first success in the form of temporary relief for the runner when the Federal Supreme Court of Switzerland ordered World Athletics on May 31, 2019 to immediately suspend implementation of the eligibility regulations against Ms. Semenya, and reconfirmed this order on June 12, 2019.
+This enabled Ms. Semenya, 28, to temporarily resume competition and win the 800-meter race at the Prefontaine Classic on June 30, 2019.

 On July 29, 2019, a single judge of the Swiss Supreme Court denied Ms. Semenya’s request to maintain the suspension of the CAS ruling in place during the entire appeal proceedings, which would have been rare under Swiss law.
 While this means that Ms. Semenya will be unable to compete internationally while her appeal is pending, she said, “... this will not deter me from continuing my fight for the human rights of all of the female athletes concerned.”